thirdchannel/code-challenge/README.md

 your program should not produce any output.
 * Leading or trailing whitespace in variable names and values should be stripped.

+NOTE: Your program should be able to accept any arbitrary template and data files as parameters not just the ones provided for the test.

 ## Example

 ### Template